-- With the exception of the optional Greenstar Intelligent filling System, install any other accessories to the mounting frame before continuing. - Ensure the sealing washers are fitted to the appropriate service valves before installing the appliance onto the mounting frame. - Ensure that the control panel is in its closed position before lifting the appliance.
+- ▶ Install any accessories to the mounting frame before continuing. - ► Ensure the sealing washers are fitted to the appropriate service valves before installing the appliance onto the mounting frame. - Ensure that the control panel is in its closed position before lifting the appliance.